gmbrandt/HTOF/README.rst

     fitter = Astrometry('GaiaDR2', star_id='027321', 'path/to/intermediate_data/', central_epoch_ra=2456892, central_epoch_dec=2456892, format='jd')
     ra0, dec0, mu_ra, mu_dec = fitter.fit(ra_vs_epoch, dec_vs_epoch)

 The format of the central epochs must be specified along with the central epochs.
-The possible choices of format are the same as the choices for format in astropy.time.Time(val, format=format).
+The best fit sky path in right ascension would then be
-E.g. :code:`'decimalyear'`, :code:`'jd'` .
-The best fit sky path in right ascension would then be :code:`ra0 + mu_ra * (epochs - centra_epoch_ra)`.
+:code:`ra0 + mu_ra * (epochs - centra_epoch_ra)`.

 One can access the BJD epochs with